Terms and conditions of ceremonies in other venues

 You are responsible for making sure that the venue in which you are having your ceremony has the relevant copyright licence required for music, readings or other matters permitted at the ceremony.
 Any matter requiring a copyright licence may not be used at the ceremony without such a licence.

 It is your responsibility to discuss the above with the venue directly and adhere to all agreed requirements.

 It is your responsibility to discuss the use of confetti or the scattering of flowers or any other matter with the venue directly and adhere to all agreed requirements.

 The Superintendent or Deputy Superintendent Registrar conducting the ceremony has the right not to conduct any ceremony where they find that any part of the ceremony compromises the heath and safety of themselves and their colleagues.

-You must ensure that no fireworks, candles or similar matter of any description are present or set off before, during or after the ceremony, either within the building or directly outside the front of the building.
+You must make sure that no fireworks, candles or similar matter of any description are present or set off before, during or after the ceremony, either within the building or directly outside the front of the building.